 The First Step:

 Our main services are our drop in and telephone services.
 People can drop in or call us for a brief interview called an Initial Check.
-Essentially a "triage" system, you may be given the information you need straight away or we may arrange for you to speak to one of our Advisers or Project Workers on the same day or at a later date.
+Essentially a "triage" system, you may be given the information you need straight away or we may arrange for you to have a full advice interview or speak to one of our Project Workers on the same day or at a later date.
 Alternatively you may be asked to call the national Citizens Advice Adviceline.

 You can browse our